By Lino DiNallo

 More possible examples of BGWAG: Being Gay While Ancient Egyptian

-Khnumhotep and Niankhkhnum don’t have exclusive claim to ancient Egypt’s homosexual shenanigans.
+Khnumhotep and Niankhkhnum don’t have exclusive claims to ancient Egypt’s homosexual shenanigans.

 - In the mystery-shrouded tale of King Neferkare and General Sisene from the Sixth Dynasty, some gay historians swear the two men are in a relationship, but major chunks of the story remain MIA.